 Unsecured Loan Disadvantages

-- Higher Interest Rates.
-Since they’re not backed by collateral, unsecured debt consolidation loans are much riskier for lenders.
-As such, they usually come with higher interest rates.
-If you have an excellent credit score (780+), the difference may be manageable relative to what you’d pay with a secured loan.
-With a lower credit score, your loan may be much more expensive than a secured loan, although it could still be better than the card it replaces.
 If you can come up with the necessary collateral, a secured loan can help you increase the difference between your old credit card rate and your debt consolidation loan rate.
-Note that rates on P2P loans can vary widely, ranging from a 6.73% APR for top-rated first-time Prosper borrowers, to nearly 36% for bottom-rated first-timers – more than the penalty interest rate on many credit cards.
+Note that rates on P2P loans in particular can vary widely, ranging from a around 6% APR for top-rated borrowers, to upwards of 35% for bottom-rated first-timers – more than the penalty interest rate on many credit cards.

 Secured Loan Advantages

-- Higher Borrowing Limits.
 Depending on the value of your collateral, you may be approved for a larger loan.
-Whereas lenders require excellent credit for unsecured loans of $30,000 or more, you can borrow 85% of your home’s equity for a secured loan.
+Whereas lenders require excellent credit for unsecured loans of $30,000 or more, you can borrow upwards of 80% of your home’s equity for a secured loan.

 Secured Loan Disadvantage